ssec-jhu/evolver-ng/evolver/sensor_calibration/README.md

 ### Caveats:

 None of this has been run or tested.
 I wanted to make sure all the requirements of the existing calibration procedures could be covered with this system with enhancements like a simple API and resumable procedures.
-I think all requirements can be accomodated.
+I think all requirements and more can be accomodated.
 If everyone approves of this approach I can spend the time to stand up a running demo.

-As you read through this, there are areas that are not consistent or don't fully work.
+As you read through this, there are areas that don't work, i've noted these with TODOs as much as possible.
 For example I haven't written the logic to unwrap steps that iterate over sensors, to give a complete count of steps in a procedure.
-The CalibrationData structure doesn't enforce 1:1 mapping of reference to raw values.
+The CalibrationData structure doesn't enforce 1:1 mapping of reference to raw values.There are inconsistencies between CalibrationData in the SensorManager and the CalibrationData a procedure collates internally.

 Ignore that level of detail if you can.